Discrimination, Harassment & Sexual Misconduct

 • Unwanted forceful sexual contact in which the use of force may include, but is not limited to, use of body weight, pushing or hitting, coercion or threats;

-• The use of force (body weight, hitting or pushing, use of a weapon, threats to kidnap or kill, for example) to overcome earnest resistance (which may be verbal, physical or lack of express consent) to engage in sexual intercourse;
+• The use of force (body weight, hitting, pushing, use of a weapon, threats to bodily harm) to overcome earnest resistance (which may be verbal, physical or lack of express consent) to engage in sexual intercourse;

 • Sexual intercourse with an individual under the age of 16 with or without consent; and

-• Sexual intercourse when consent is not given or the victim is incapable of consent by reason of mental incapacitation or physical helplessness and force is not used.
+• Sexual intercourse when consent is not given or the victim is incapable of consent by reason of incapacitation or mental defect

 Consensual Sexual Relationships